 Inc. wrote a brilliant article on four ways to be a better mentor to your employees.
-Read it here to see how finding a unique connection, assigning peer mentors for onboarding, encouraging constructive criticism and remembering empathy are the only things you need in your arsenal to build a successful workplace.
+Read it here.
+It shows you how finding a unique connection, assigning peer mentors for onboarding, encouraging constructive criticism and remembering empathy are the only things you need.
+How they are the base of creating a successful workplace.

 5. Set up feedback systems

-For instance, some companies like Netflix use proven feedback models like Stop, Keep, Start, which asks three straightforward questions on what activities the employee should start, keep, and stop.
-Meanwhile, other organizations create their own feedback systems.
-Medium has designed its own internal feedback system that replaces traditional performance reviews and peer feedback.
+For instance, some companies like Netflix use proven feedback models like Stop, Keep, Start.
+This asks three straightforward questions on what activities the employee should start, keep, and stop.

 Define and lay down a feedback system that enriches team culture in the workplace.
 Once a month set aside some time for the team to provide each other feedback.
-Pick up a feedback model that works for your organization like the ones mentioned above.
+Also, pick a feedback model that works for your organization like the ones mentioned above.
 You can even adopt one of the 15 different feedback tools to make your job easier.

 Ready to create a positive team culture?

 No matter where you are in your journey.
-No matter how big your company is or what pace you’re growing at, positive team culture is what will take you to your end goal.
-All you need to do is have the right set of values at the workplace to ensure an open and goal-oriented environment.
+No matter how big your company is or what pace you’re growing at, focus on positive team culture.
+It is what will take you to your end goal.
+All you need to do is have the right set of values at the workplace.
+This will ensure an open and goal-oriented environment.

 What’s the one thing you believe is really needed to build a positive team culture?